Rogers Centre: Public art

+Parking

+Rogers Centre's parking lot is located under the stadium itself.
+The underground parking lot is divided into four sections for stadium use (Sun, Moon, Star, and Cloud) and the ramps within the stadium correspond to these sections, while the fifth section, the Hotel Zone, being the northernmost section, is reserved for hotel uses by the Toronto Marriott City Centre Hotel directly above this section.

 Stadium usage

 Baseball

-The Blue Jays have won two World Series championships at Rogers Centre, hosting Games 3, 4, and 5 of the 1992 World Series and Games 1, 2, and 6 of the 1993 World Series at the stadium, then known as SkyDome, with Game 3 of the 1992 series the first World Series game ever played in Canada.
-The stadium also hosted the 1991 Major League Baseball All-Star Game.
-The 1991 American League Championship Series was the first Major League Baseball playoff series played entirely indoors with the first two games at the Metrodome in Minneapolis and the final three at SkyDome.
+The Blue Jays have hosted three World Series at Rogers Centre.
+Games 3, 4, and 5 of the 1992 World Series and Games 1, 2, and 6 of the 1993 World Series were played at the stadium, then known as SkyDome, with the Jays winning the championship both years.
+Games 1, 2, 6 and 7 of the 2025 World Series were also hosted at Rogers Centre.
+Additionally, the stadium hosted the 1991 Major League Baseball All-Star Game.

+Game 3 of the 1992 World Series was the first time a championship game was ever played outside of the United States.
+The 1991 American League Championship Series was the first Major League Baseball playoff series played entirely indoors, with the first two games at the Metrodome in Minneapolis and the final three at SkyDome.

 Games in the first round of the 2009 World Baseball Classic were played at the Rogers Centre.

 Basketball

 Besides baseball, Rogers Centre was the original home of the National Basketball Association's Toronto Raptors, who played at the venue from November 1995 to February 1999, while the Air Canada Centre (later renamed Scotiabank Arena) was being planned and built.
 It proved to be somewhat problematic as a basketball venue, even considering it was only a temporary facility.
-For instance, many seats that were theoretically in line with the court were so far away fans needed binoculars to see the action.
+For instance, many seats theoretically in line with the court were so far away that fans needed binoculars to see the action.
 Other seats were so badly obstructed that fans sitting there could only watch the game on the replay boards.
 For most games, Rogers Centre seated 22,900 people.
 However, the Raptors sometimes opened the 500 Level, which is the stadium's uppermost level, when popular opponents came to town, such as the Chicago Bulls when Michael Jordan was a member of the team, expanding capacity to 29,000 and held over 36,000 attendees at one point.